 Club Atlético de Madrid 3-0 Athletic Club

-Falcao's love affair with the UEFA Europa League continued as he entranced throughout, sealing affections with two goals against Athletic Club in the 3-0 final win to take the trophy to Club Atlético de Madrid for the second time in three years.
+Falcao's love affair with the UEFA Europa League continued as he entranced Athletic Club in Bucharest, scoring twice in a 3-0 victory to take the trophy to Club Atlético de Madrid for the second time in three years.

-The Colombia striker collected a second winners' medal in 357 days, having struck the only goal in the previous year's showpiece for FC Porto.
-He took his tally to 29 goals in 29 games in the competition in Bucharest, capping a fine start with a stunning seventh-minute opener and doubling the advantage with a finely-executed second before half-time.
+The 26-year-old collects his second winners' medal in 357 days, having struck the only goal in last season's showpiece for FC Porto.
+He took his tally to 29 goals in 29 games in the competition here, capping a fine start with a stunning seventh-minute opener and doubling the advantage with a finely-executed second before half-time.
 There was no way back for Athletic, Diego sealing their fate five minutes from time.

 Indeed, showpiece tension and the overfamiliarity of acquaintance were never in evidence from Atlético, who enjoyed a blistering start.
 They harried and hectored all over the pitch with an intensity and elan more associated with their opponents.
 Falcao was to the fore, blocking two clearances inside the opening 40 seconds, and his endeavour was soon rewarded.

 There was no obvious threat as he collected Diego's pass just inside the area but Fernando Amorebieta stood off and when Falcao cut on to his left foot, the defender slipped.
 Before he had regained his composure Falcao had capitalised, curling a sumptuous effort around the retreating Jon Aurtenetxe and just inside the far post.